jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   * Hacking your neighbor's Wi-Fi?
   * Developer platform for Coding?
 Audio and Video?
   * Server edition (no gui)?
-  * Building Clusters, Cloud Computing, Serverless Computing, Virtual Machine farms
+  * Building home networks, virtual test beds, Virtual Machine farms?
-* What processor do I have 64-bit (Intel or AMD) or ARM (Raspberry Pi)?
+* What processor do I have 64-bit (Intel or AMD) or ARM (M1 Mac or Raspberry Pi)?
   * How much RAM do I have or need?
 * Is this an old PC or laptop I am using--does it lack processor extensions that can aid in rendering media efficiently?
   * [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions "SSE")